DayByDayBy/lateAgain/steps_taken.md

 - QuickReporting.test.tsx: Passed with act() warnings and expected email errors
 - Verified Expo development server is running on web at port 8082
 - Confirmed app loads correctly with SVG displaying (server running, no bundle errors)

+Step 26: Fixed bundling error by removing unnecessary babel plugin for SVG transformer
+- Identified that 'babel-plugin-react-native-svg-transformer' does not exist; correct package is 'react-native-svg-transformer'
+- Removed the babel plugin from babel.config.js as metro.config.js already handles SVG transformation
+- Restarted Expo server with --clear flag
+- Bundling should now succeed without errors
+- App should load at localhost:8082